-While a mission is in progress or while the device is waiting for a temperature alarm to start a mission, periodically a temperature sample is taken and logged.
+While a mission is in progress or while the device is waiting for a temperature alarm to start a mission, periodically a temperature and/or humidity sample is taken and logged.
 This "internal activity" has priority over 1-Wire communication.
 As a consequence, device-specific commands (excluding ROM function commands and 1-Wire reset) do not perform properly when internal and "external" activities interfere with each other.
-Not affected are the Start Mission, Forced Conversion, and Clear Memory commands, because they are not applicable while a mission is in progress or while the device is waiting for a temperature alarm.
-Table 3 explains how the remaining five commands are affected by internal activity, how to detect this interference, and how to work around it.
+Not affected are the commands Start Mission, Forced Conversion, and Clear Memory, because they are not applicable while a mission is in progress or while the device is waiting for a temperature alarm.
+Table 5 explains how the remaining five commands are affected by internal activity, how to detect this interference, and how to work around it.

-The interference is more likely to be seen with a highsample rate (one sample every second) and with highresolution logging, which can last up to 600ms.
+The interference is more likely to be seen with a highsample rate (one sample every second) and with highresolution logging, which can last up to 666ms when both temperature and humidity are recorded.
 With lower sample rates, interference may hardly be visible at all.
 In any case, when writing driver software it is important to know about the possibility of interference and to take measures to work around it.